Recovery After Weightlifting: What the Research Says About Rebuilding Faster

 Modulates post-training cortisol to shift from catabolic (muscle breakdown) to anabolic (muscle building) state, supports CNS recovery through alpha brain wave promotion

-Lifting recovery is ultimately about three things: resolve inflammation, support protein synthesis, and optimize sleep.
+Lifting recovery is ultimately about three things: resolve oxidative stress, support protein synthesis, and optimize sleep.
 RCVR addresses all three in a single can.
-The tart cherry concentrate (40 cherry equivalent) reduces muscle damage markers and inflammation without the adaptation-blunting effects of NSAIDs - critical for lifters who train the same muscle groups multiple times per week.
-The 200mg magnesium bisglycinate serves double duty: it's a required cofactor for the ribosomal protein synthesis machinery that builds new muscle, and it increases slow-wave deep sleep duration where growth hormone secretion peaks.
+The 2,000mg taurine scavenges reactive oxygen species and protects cell membranes from exercise-induced damage - without the adaptation-blunting effects of NSAIDs.
+Critical for lifters who train the same muscle groups multiple times per week.
+The 300mg magnesium bisglycinate serves double duty: it's a required cofactor for the ribosomal protein synthesis machinery that builds new muscle, and it increases slow-wave deep sleep duration where growth hormone secretion peaks.
 The 200mg L-theanine reduces post-lifting cortisol, which directly supports the shift from catabolic to anabolic hormonal environment.
 For lifters who train 4-6 days per week, the compound effect of better recovery between every session adds up to meaningfully more progress over months.

 When to Drink